GraceBuri/alx-low_level_programming/0x0B-malloc_free/README.md

 - Returns NULL if str == NULL or str == ""

-- If your function fails, it should return NULL
+- If your function fails, it should return NU